Hello,

 I am Jennifer Watanabe.
 I am a wife, a mom of two grown sons, and a certified parent coach.

 When our oldest child cried after he got his 10-day-old immunizations, I tried to comfort him by patting him on the back and saying, “You’re okay.
 You’re okay.
 You’re okay.”
 My husband offered up a different approach.
 He said, “No, it is okay if he cries.
 The shots hurt.”
-I still remember that moment, even after 30 years, because I realized then that my “parenting instincts” had not yet kicked in.
+I still remember that moment, even after 31 years, because I realized then that my “parenting instincts” had not yet kicked in.

 I had to learn how to parent, and then I had to learn how to implement what I had learned.
-Because I was a working parent my time for learning about parenting was limited.

 Here is a bit about my personality.
 I am a serious person, and I am quiet.
+I am empathetic.
+I remember when my sons were young and my parenting challenges.

 Let’s schedule a time for us to talk.
 We will find out if my coaching will help.